 He won many awards for his work including a Pulitzer Prize in 1984 and three Oscars in the 1950’s.

-In America, March 2 has been adopted as the annual National Read Across America Day, and in the UK, by coincidence, today is World Book Day – being the first Thursday in March – I wonder how many tall, red and white hats will be making they way to and from schools today?
+In America, March 2, has been adopted as the annual National Read Across America Day, and in the UK, by coincidence, today (in 2017) is World Book Day – being the first Thursday in March – I wonder how many tall, red and white hats will be making they way to and from schools today?

 In 1948 Geisel and his first wife Helen, settled in San Diego’s beautiful seaside community of La Jolla (California, USA), died on September 24, 1991, aged 87.
 Sadly, Dr Seuss himself never became a father.